This post contains affiliate links.

 Caviar on a white background.

-Caviar refers to the salted roe (eggs) of certain species of fish, particularly sturgeon.
-It is a delicacy known for its rich, briny flavor.
-Caviar is often served as a garnish or spread on bread or crackers and is a popular choice for special occasions.
+Caviar is salted roe (eggs) of sturgeon.
+It is a delicacy with a rich, briny flavor.
+Caviar is often served as a garnish or spread on bread or crackers and is, for most people, just something served for special occasions.

 Dinosaur Eggs